 With any medication you take, you should be aware of interactions with other substances.
 Metformin and alcohol can interact with harmful effects, though it happens rarely.
 You’re at risk if you regularly drink a lot of alcohol or you binge drink.

 Binge drinking or chronic, heavy drinking while you’re taking metformin can cause extremely low blood sugar levels, although other type 2 diabetes drugs, known as sulfonylureas, come with a much higher risk of hypoglycemia.

-Drinking alcohol while you’re taking metformin may cause extremely low blood sugar levels.
-Some symptoms of low blood sugar levels can be similar to symptoms of having too much alcohol.
+Some symptoms of low blood sugar levels can be similar to symptoms of having had too much to drink.
 These include:

 - unusual muscle pain, such as sudden and severe pain in muscles that don’t usually cramp